How to grow your profile as a BJJ athlete.

 Tip 2: YouTube

 Don’t put all your eggs in one basket with Instagram.
-Once you get to 1000 Youtube subscribers you can monetise the platform, meaning ads will be shown on your videos and you can be paid for the more views your videos has.
-It’s worth checking out free tutorials on YT that will show you the best practices to follow to ensure your channel grows fast.
-It’s always good to be on top of the technical improvements, however always remember, authentic, original content is king.
+Once you get to 1000 YouTube subscribers, you can monetize the platform, meaning ads will be shown on your videos, and you can be paid for the more views your videos get.
+It’s worth checking out free tutorials on YouTube that will show you the best practices to grow your channel fast.
+While it's always good to be on top of technical improvements, always remember: authentic, original content is king.

-Top tip: Breaking down footage from competition is a golden ticket.
-Check out the popularity of BJJ scout.
-If you can analyse your matches, talking people through techniques and your thought process in the match, people will love it.
+Top tip: Breaking down footage from competitions is a golden ticket.
+Check out the popularity of BJJ Scout.
+If you can analyze your matches, talking people through techniques and your thought process during the match, people will love it.
 They can’t get enough.
-Especially if you are submitting people who have a decent profile too
+Especially if you are submitting people who have a decent profile too.

-Make friends and connections in the sport and create a good impression with people show you are valuable and easy to work with.
+Make friends and connections in the sport and create a good impression with people.
+Show you are valuable and easy to work with.
 This will pay big dividends in the future.
-If there is an opportunity for a super-fight after a short notice pull out, the promoter wants someone he can pick up the phone to with a days notice and if you’re that person who they can rely on, you will quickly get more and more opportunities.
-It doesn’t matter if you are losing, obviously its going to help if your submitting everyone in the first minute.
-But as long as you put on an entertaining match and are not boring/stalling and constantly trying to win and submit, you will be held in high esteem with competition organisers, fans and athletes alike.
+If there is an opportunity for a super-fight after a short notice pull-out, the promoter wants someone he can pick up the phone to with a day’s notice.
+If you’re that person, you will quickly get more opportunities.
+It doesn’t matter if you are losing; obviously, it’s going to help if you're submitting everyone in the first minute.
+But as long as you put on an entertaining match and are not boring/stalling and are constantly trying to win and submit, you will be held in high esteem by competition organizers, fans, and athletes alike.

-The more connections you build up now, with fellow competitors, event organisers, your followers, the better your chances of success will be when you open a gym or want to do a seminar tour.
-People will want to support you and also it will mean you can demand a lot more from sponsors.
+The more connections you build up now—with fellow competitors, event organizers, and your followers—the better your chances of success will be when you open a gym or want to do a seminar tour.
+People will want to support you, and it will also mean you can demand more from sponsors.

-You want a sponsor that can add value to your image, not retract from it.
+You want a sponsor who can add value to your image, not retract from it.
 When negotiating a contract, find out what they will do for your marketing, not just a salary.
-You don’t want to be getting paid to wear a shitty gi and have zero benefits.
-You should go after a sponsor whose brand you like, so you are comfortable and proud to be wearing that gi.
+You don’t want to be getting paid to wear a low-quality gi with zero benefits.
+Go after a sponsor whose brand you like so that you are comfortable and proud to wear that gi.

-You want to be asking questions like, will you help promote me in your brands marketing? eg email campaigns, create video content with me, regular photoshoots, blogs, interviews, documentaries, A good sponsor will even get you super-fights and onto shows.
+You want to ask questions like, will they help promote you in their brand’s marketing?
+For example, email campaigns, create video content with you, regular photoshoots, blogs, interviews, and documentaries.
+A good sponsor will even get you super-fights and onto shows.

-Work hard, have an exciting style and be really easy to work with, never let anyone down, and always try to put on a show, be genuinely nice to people.
-People can spot someone being nice only those who can give them something.
-The connections you form will pay off in the future, you’ll be remembered well and everyone will want to support you.
+Work hard, have an exciting style, and be really easy to work with.
+Never let anyone down, and always try to put on a show.
+Be genuinely nice to people.
+People can spot someone being nice only because they can give them something.
+The connections you form will pay off in the future, and you'll be remembered well.
+Everyone will want to support you.

 Tip 6: Relocate

 Probably the biggest factor leading to athlete success is their gym.
-Take ATOS for example.
-If everyday you are training with the likes of Andre Galvao, Kaynan Duarte, Andy Murasaki and Lucas Barbosa, your game will improve 10x faster than training at a regular gym.
-Iron sharpens iron as they say and its 100% true.
+Take ATOS, for example.
+If every day you're training with the likes of Andre Galvao, Kaynan Duarte, Andy Murasaki, and Lucas Barbosa, your game will improve 10x faster than training at a regular gym.
+Iron sharpens iron, as they say, and it’s 100% true.

-The other benefits of training at a top gym is the access to opportunity. there is a certain amount of prestige that comes with the territory of training at a top gym ‘so and so is a purple belt in the Danaher death squad, he trains with Gordon’ This will open up doors in terms of super-fights, seminars, plus hanging around with world class athletes will develop you as a person and athlete and open up countless doors you would not have access too at a random gym.
+The other benefits of training at a top gym are the access to opportunities.
+There is a certain amount of prestige that comes with training at a top gym.
+‘So-and-so is a purple belt in the Danaher Death Squad; he trains with Gordon.’
+This will open doors in terms of super-fights, seminars, and plus hanging around with world-class athletes will develop you as a person and athlete.
+It will open up countless doors you would not have access to at a random gym.

 Relocating will also be a good test of character for you.
-If you can leave your family and friends and life behind to train jiu jitsu full time and earn little money in a new environment where you do not know anyone, your personality will become so much more stronger for it.
+If you can leave your family and friends and life behind to train Jiu Jitsu full-time and earn little money in a new environment where you do not know anyone, your personality will become much stronger for it.
 You will find that anything in life will be easier after that.
-Plus you will develop invaluable interpersonal skills, making friends with people from a wide range of backgrounds and countries.
+Plus, you will develop invaluable interpersonal skills, making friends with people from a wide range of backgrounds and countries.

 James